zx80/flask-simple-auth/docs/DOCUMENTATION.md

   and possible overrides.
 - add ability to catch and process any user error.
 - how to allow TwoLevelCache?
+  give freedom to cache backend, eg by providing the cache?

 ### Software Engineering